sharmar488/User-Management-Using-JSP-Servlet-Hibernate/README.md

 - Retrieve a User
 - List of all Users
 ## 1) Home Page
-### It shows home page which at first by default calling list all user servlet call but as no user is entered its empty.
+### It shows home page which at first by default calling list all user servlet call.
+However, as no user is entered its empty.
 ![homepage](https://github.com/sharmar488/TodoAppUsingJSP_Servlet_Mysql_Jdbc/assets/108114441/78d968f8-7afb-4ab1-a00a-bab66506216e)

 ## 2) Add New User